khasanthika/statistics-blog1/_posts/2025-03-29-Outliers Exposed.md

 Outliers are observations that differ significantly from the majority of the data.
 They may arise naturally in a dataset, indicate variability, or signal errors during data collection.
 For example, if most house prices in a region range between \$100K and \$500K, a property priced at \$10M would stand out as an outlier.

-Different statistical definitions exist: while some methods consider any value beyond three standard deviations from the mean as an outlier, other approaches—like Tukey’s fences—use the interquartile range to flag extreme values citeturn0search10.
+In Statistics, there are several definitions of an outlier: some methods consider any value beyond three standard deviations from the mean as an outlier, other approaches—like Tukey’s fences—use the interquartile range to flag extreme values [1](https://en.wikipedia.org/wiki/Outlier).
 Importantly, whether an extreme value is a genuine insight or a data error often depends on the context.

 ---

 ## Why Do Outliers Matter?

-Outliers can dramatically influence statistical measures:
+Outliers can dramatically influence statistical measures.
+For example:

 - **Skewing Averages:** Outliers can pull the mean away from the typical value.
 In a dataset of temperatures, for instance, nine readings between 20°C and 25°C combined with one reading of 175°C will inflate the average temperature, even though the median remains within the normal range.

 - **Impacting Variability and Model Performance:** Many statistical models, including linear regressions and clustering algorithms, assume data follows a certain distribution.
-Outliers can distort these assumptions, leading to models that overfit or underperform citeturn0search2.
+Outliers can distort these assumptions, leading to models that overfit or underperform.

 - **Revealing Underlying Issues or Opportunities:** In some cases, outliers may indicate fraudulent transactions, equipment malfunctions, or even previously undiscovered phenomena.
 In healthcare, for example, an unexpectedly high lab result might point to a critical condition that warrants further investigation.